 Register your overseas travel and/or residential details here.

-There is some risk to your security in South Africa due to the high level of violent crime and threat from terrorism and we advise caution.
+There is some risk to your security in South Africa due to the high level of violent crime and we advise caution.

 There is a high level of violent crime in South Africa, particularly in the townships and in isolated areas.
 While most travellers are likely to experience a trouble-free visit, New Zealanders are advised to be conscious of personal safety at all times.